 What else can I do with a BA in sociology?

 For those not interested in the more analytical side, sociology offers valuable preparation for careers in journalism, politics, public relations, business, or public administration--fields that involve investigative skills and working with diverse groups.
 Many students choose sociology because they see it as a broad liberal arts base for professions such as law, education, medicine, social work, and counseling.
 Sociology provides a rich fund of knowledge that directly pertains to each of these fields.

 (From "Careers with an Undergraduate Degree in Sociology," published by the American Sociological Association).

-Career Services, located in the University Center, has information on their website to see what you can do with a Sociology Degree, as well as links to other career services.
-Also, the American Sociological Association has career resources for undergraduates.
+Career Services, located in the University Center, has information on their website to see what you can do with a sociology degree, as well as links to other career services.
+In addition, the American Sociological Association has career resources for undergraduates.

 UNC Career Services

 Our UNC Career Services has many resources to help you on your job search.
 These vary from learning how to write a resume, job fairs and events, as well as a job search board.